rikingurditta/Emote/README.md

 # Emote
-A user-friendly tool to support the emotional development of youth with autism.
+A user-friendly tool to support emotional development.
 Made at UofTHacks VI by Nive, Rikin, Sarina, Shannon.

-## Inspiration

-Making friends and maintaining relationships can be hard.
-This challenge is further complicated if you are a youth living with autism.
-Autism spectrum disorder (ASD) is characterized by difficulties with social skills, speech, and nonverbal communication.
-People with autism often struggle to identify emotion and react appropriately.
-Such struggles can make it difficult to form friends, even though, like all youth, youth with autism yearn for connection.
-The obstacle these youth face in identifying emotion was our inspiration for this project.
-By facilitating emotive identification through technology, we hope to be able to support the widespread emotional development and well-being of youth with autism.

 ## What it does